 Backup & Restore

-Along with general WordPress site security, WordPress Toolkit in Plesk can also be used to backup your site.
+Along with general WordPress site security, WP Toolkit in Plesk can also be used to backup your site.

 Plesk Toolkit for WordPress makes it easy to create scheduled backups for your website.
 Follow the steps to make sure that you have up-to-date data to restore from where you can take backup when needed: